xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 #### MPLS VPN Services
 One of the advantages of an IP/MPLS network is that it enables the deployment of VPN services.
 Many people associate L3VPN and L2VPN with expensive business services.
 But even small providers can benefit from judicious use of MPLS VPNs in residential deployments.

 In the simplest design, subscriber traffic arrives at the access device, receives an IP address via DHCP and gets access to the Internet via the global routing table.
 Many large, modern networks are being built to isolate the global routing table from the underlying infrastructure.
-In this case, the Internet global table is carried as an L3VPN service, leaving the infrastructure layer protected from both the global Internet.
+In this case, the Internet global table is carried as an L3VPN service, leaving the infrastructure layer protected from the global Internet and subscribers.

 The other use case for MPLS VPN services is when Broadband Network Gateway (BNG) is deployed for per-subscriber traffic management.
 Because BNG requires more sophisticated treatment of the user traffic and, hence, more expensive forwarding hardware, the BNG device is often deployed in a centralized location to take advantage of economies of scale.
 Access devices can be configured to backhaul Layer 2 subscriber traffic to the BNG device using EVPN pseudowires.